interviewcrew/hub/prompt_plan.md

     - "Create New Position" button (Dialog + Form).
         - Form fields: Select Client, Job Title, Job Posting Details, Tech Stacks (e.g., a tag input or comma-separated string), Comp Range, Culture Notes.
 AM is pre-filled or selectable.
     - Actions per position: Edit, Delete, View Details (navigates to a position detail page - to be created next).
-3. Implement client-side data fetching for positions and clients.
+3. Implement Server Actions for data operations and use `useEffect` for initial data fetching with Server Actions.
 4. Use shadcn/ui components and `react-hook-form` with Zod.

 ### Prompt 6.4: AM UI - Position Detail Page & Interview Step Management